persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

 - Import Python...: Display a dialog box for loading an OTGui Python script.

 - Close: Close the current OTStudy.
 A pop-up dialog window will appear if the current OTStudy has not been saved.
-  Any OTStudy may also be closed through its contextual menu.
+  Any OTStudy may also be closed through its context menu.

 - Exit: Quit OTGui